 Walking Tours: Take a walking tour.
 Do it.
 Seriously.
 Hell, take a few of them (there are often multiple “themes”).
 This is the best way to discover a city.
-I like walking tours much more than bus tours because you see much more cool stuff this way.
+I like walking tours much more than bus tours because you see more cool stuff this way.
 Make it a point to do a tour on the first day so you can get a feel for the city.
-There are multiple free tours (the guides work on tips) and plenty of other cheap high quality tours.
-I recommend checking TripAdvisor to find the best tours wherever you’re visiting.
+There are multiple free tours (the guides work on tips) and plenty of other cheap high-quality tours.
+I recommend checking TripAdvisor to find the best tours for wherever you’re visiting.

 Look Before Crossing Street: Pay attention when you’re traveling in the UK.
 The traffic comes from the opposite direction so people have the tendency to step in front of cars/bikes.
 In London they’ve written “look right” on the crosswalks but tourists get hit by cars/buses every year.

 Bathrooms in McDonald’s: Bathrooms are often hard to find in Europe.
 Many places charge you to use them.
-I’ve had good luck finding free restroom at McDonald’s.
+I’ve had good luck finding free restrooms at McDonald’s.
 Although some might require you to buy something and some might still charge.
 You can always try hotels.
 Just walk in and act like you’re staying there — there is usually a restroom on the ground floor.